HaibiaoXuan/Narrator/README.md

 Code is coming soon!

-We plan to release the training and testing code of Narrator in this repository as soon as possible.
+We plan to release the training and testing code of Narrator in this repository after acceptance.
 Any discussions or questions would be welcome!

 ## News